shiv669/veritas/README.md

 **Veritas** is a comprehensive system for fully automatic scientific discovery, enabling Foundation Models such as Large Language Models (LLMs) to perform research independently.
 It runs locally on **Mistral 7B**, ensuring full data privacy, minimizing citation hallucinations through **Retrieval-Augmented Generation (RAG)**, and supporting customizable scientific writing styles via **QLoRA (Quantized Low-Rank Adaptation)**.
 Veritas also integrates **LongLoRA** for context extension, allowing input windows of over **100,000 tokens** to support long-form research workflows.

 Veritas was developed during the Major League Hacking Open Source Hackathon (May 9–15, 2025).
 At the end of the week, MLH ranked me among the top 1% of participating hackers.
+I am convinced that in the coming years, tools like Veritas will evolve significantly and drive a paradigm shift, playing a leading role in scientific knowledge production.

 ## Research Outputs